 We don’t tend to think about soft tissue vibrations as amounting to anything meaningful while running.

-However, repeated and/or long-term exposure to these vibrations can have deleterious effects on soft tissue, such as pain, loss of function, decreased firing rates of motor units (contractile speeds), reduced muscle contraction force, slower nerve conduction velocity, and blunted sensory perception, which can all negatively impact running performance.
+These include pain, loss of function, decreased firing rates of motor units (contractile speeds), reduced muscle contraction force, slower nerve conduction velocity, and blunted sensory perception, which can all negatively impact running performance.

 Benefits of Compression Sleeves for Runners